 Energy Efficiency of the 'Internet of Things'

-This new report from the Electronic Devices & Networks Annex of the 4E TCP provides an overview of the market for key Internet of Things (IoT) products and their impact on worldwide energy consumption.
+This new report from the Electronic Devices & Networks Annex of the 4E TCP provides an overview of the market for the key Internet of Things (IoT) products and their impact on worldwide energy consumption.
 It describes the potential for energy savings, including the selection of appropriate communication technologies best suited to various applications.
 A second report discussing recommendations for policy options will follow.
 Download the report here.